Shanghai Express (1932) Director: Josef von Sternberg

 “You’re in China now, sir, where time and life have no value.”

 In Shanghai Express, Marlene Dietrich delivers a highly memorable and seductive performance (her fourth of seven films with Josef von Sternberg).
-She struts about from to scene to scene in expensive furs surrounded by gorgeous and hazy imagery created by Von Sternberg.
+She struts about from scene to scene in expensive furs surrounded by gorgeous and hazy imagery created by Von Sternberg.
 The film was nominated for three Academy Awards including Best Picture, Best Director, and Cinematography (winner).
 It outperformed the famous Grand Hotel at the box office and was also remade into two later films in the ’40s and ’50s.

 The story is taken from a Henry Hervey story called “Sky Over China.”